ginlane/quickbooks_integration/README.md

 This is a fully hosted and supported integration for use with the [FlowLink](http://flowlink.io/) product.
 With this integration you can perform the following functions:

-* Send orders to Quickbooks as Sales Receipts
+* Send orders to Quickbooks as Invoices
 * Send products to Quickbooks as Items
 * Send returns to Quickbooks as Credit Memo
 * Poll for inventory stock levels in Quickbooks